If our resources have blessed you, please consider making a year-end, tax-deductible contribution.

 2. Decide to limit how much you drink if you choose to drink alcohol.
 Remain sober and in control of your mind, words, and actions.

-3. If you choose to drink, make sure you are traveling with a designated driver who will not drink.
+3. If you choose to drink, travel with a designated driver who will not drink.
 Or better yet, offer to be that driver and avoid any chance of alcohol-induced sin.

-5. Don’t let others drive drunk and endanger their lives or that of others.
-Be bold and take the keys from anyone who should not drive.
+4. Don’t let others drive drunk and endanger their lives or the lives of others.
+Be bold and take the keys from anyone who should not drive.’

-If you are hosting a party that offers alcohol, you have a responsibility for the safety of those you invite—both while they are in your home and for the condition in which they leave.
+If you are hosting a party that offers alcohol, you are responsible for the safety of those you invite—both while they are in your home and when they leave.

-2. If you do offer alcoholic beverages, take your responsibility seriously and monitor and limit all consumption.
+1. If you offer alcoholic beverages, take your responsibility seriously and monitor and limit all consumption.

-3. Be ready to stop anyone who is even slightly impaired from driving under the influence.
+3. Be ready to stop anyone who is even slightly impaired from driving under the influence and causing possible harm to self or others.

-While drinking alcohol is not a sin, drunkenness is.
-And, the behavior of someone who is drunk is often sinful.
-Sadly, we know in some cases, it can be deadly.
+REMEMBER: While drinking alcohol is not a sin, drunkenness is.
+And the words and actions of drunk people often cause great harm.
 As Christians, we can’t “hide our heads in the sand” and pretend excessive alcohol consumption is not a problem.
-We must be willing to be a friend to sinners and stop them from potentially hurting themselves or another.
+We must be willing to be a friend to sinners and stop them from potentially hurting themselves or others.

 Whether therefore ye eat, or drink,